Lehlohonolo-Sehako/Lehlohonolo-Sehako/README.md

 - 👋 Hi, I’m @Lehlohonolo-Sehako
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Software Engineering & Machine Learning
 - 🌱 I’m currently learning more about Machine Learning
 - 💞️ I’m looking to collaborate on developing predictive Machine Learning models
 <!--- 📫 How to reach me ...--->